-Review for Dysautonomia Support Network, Johnston, RI, USA
+Review for Dysautonomia Support Network, Providence, RI, USA

 I'm a Social Worker.
 I have been to events that have supported nonprofits that offer services ranging from suicide prevention, domestic violence, SAFE/SANE, Cancer, Alzheimer's Disease all the way to small local charities based within a few city blocks of Albany, NY.

 I'm also a rare disease patient (EDS) who has several other orphan and rarely diagnosed things (like Gastroparesis and POTS).
 Until last month, I never had an opportunity to be around more than a handful of others who were gathered to support me.

 On October 29th, I traveled from New York state to Rhode Island to attend DSN's first community fundraiser-- the RI Scarecrow Festival in Johnston.

 Our organization recently became a 501C3, and that was a pretty big feeling for me as it was.
 I had been sitting at the very first meeting, which was also held in Rhode Island on September 29th, 2012.
 It had been just a few days since the positive Tilt Table Test that ultimately led to my diagnosis, and the only support I could find when I asked Google for it was that meeting.
 So, I got in my car and drove from Albany, NY to Providence, RI.
 While sitting at that table in the Nordstrom's Cafe where we met, I knew we'd become a nonprofit.
 I saw it as clear as I saw the coffee I bought sitting on the table that day.
 A few days later I called up our Founder, Amanda Aikulola, and told her so.
 She told me I was crazy in that conversation, and in the years since, even while we have become the best of friends, she refuses to take back the assessment that I am indeed crazy!